Eomm/dolm/README.md

 DOLM _(Document Lifecycle Management)_ is a maven plugin for managing documentation across developers and manager using markdown.

+## Purpose

+The AGILE MANIFESTO says
+> Working software over comprehensive documentation

+but this is interpreted like "no more documentation"!

+So DOLM wants to give to the team the possibilities to maintain the project's docs in a easy way, leaving out the boring process of opening a text-editor, modifying the content and then send the file via email to the work group.

+DOLM thinks that integrate the documentation's writing in a typical software project:
+* you now can define a flowing and easy process that include update the documentation
+* gives to the all the team the power to update a docs
+* the source code can be versioned with the exact versions of the documentation
+* all the functional's changes are well traced
+* with a plain-text-document you can view the difference between docs versions
+* all the team is constantly informed of the changes: a mail can be ignored, but you must update your VCS before commit

-The software developer's team can create and update the documentation using his VCS and build a nice PDF (for now) for the customers o the top management that don't know what is it markdown.
+The analyst can create and update the functional documentation using his VCS and build a nice PDF (for now) for the customers o the top management that don't know what markdown is.

+The software developer's team can create and update the technical documentation using his VCS and build a nice PDF (for now) for the software's analyst.

+### Process
+We explain a simple example process that can fit to your organization.
++ TODO

 ### Feature
 1. Convert all the `.md` files in a directory to `*-converted.pdf` files in a output directory